lainiwakurafan/AngularFilmsTable/README.md

 ## Known issues and limitations

-* Webpack bundles hasn't been optimized for web performance yet
+* Webpack bundles haven't been optimized for web performance yet
 * Currently, optimistic concurrency is supported only for delete requests, put and patch are to be done
 * No tests yet
 * Simple design